 Hypoglycemia in patients not taking insulin or a sulfonylurea should also be corrected with oral sugar, IV dextrose or glucagon.

 Underlying disorders causing hypoglycemia must also be treated.
 Islet cell and non–islet cell tumors must first be localized, then removed by enucleation or partial pancreatectomy; about 6% recur within 10 years.
 Diazoxide and octreotide can be used to control symptoms while the patient is awaiting surgery or when a patient refuses or is not a candidate for a procedure.

 Non-insulinoma pancreatogenous hypoglycemia syndrome (NIPH) is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
 Diazoxide or octreotide has been used, and partial pancreatectomy may be required for refractory cases.

 Patients with hypoglycemia following gastric bypass can sometimes be treated with frequent low carbohydrate meals, but other treatments such as acarbose to decrease the rate of postprandial glucose absorption and resulting insulin response or diazoxide to decrease insulin secretion may be needed.

 Drugs that cause hypoglycemia, including alcohol, must be stopped.

-Most hypoglycemia is caused by drugs used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.
+Most hypoglycemia is caused by medications used to treat diabetes mellitus (including surreptitious use); insulin-secreting tumors are rare causes.

-If etiology is unclear, do a 48- or 72-h fast with measurement of plasma glucose at regular intervals and whenever symptoms occur.
+If the etiology of hypoglycemia is unclear, do a 48- or 72-hour fast with measurement of plasma glucose at regular intervals and whenever symptoms occur.